 - Construction of stormwater biocells between back of curb and front of walk at several key locations.

-Please refer back to this page for periodic updates during construction.
 To sign up for email updates, email firstname.lastname@example.org.

 12/4/2020: All remaining sidewalk sections in Stage 3 were completed earlier this week.
 Backfilling and sodding operations followed immediately and continued through the end of the week.
 The Contractor is currently resetting mailboxes to individual residences at the back of new curb.
 This is the final work item that needs to be completed prior to reopening Clark Street to through traffic.
 The reopening is currently expected to occur before the end of the day tomorrow, Saturday, December 5th.
 There may still be some congestion in the area at times next week as a few construction odds and ends are wrapped up and the erosion control subcontractor returns to complete hydro-mulching of any remaining disturbed areas.